Campus Internships

 Listing also found in the Environmental Education tab.

-Contact: Kali Lucas & the ESLP Team, eslp@ucsc.edu
+Contact: ESLP Team, eslp@ucsc.edu

 The Education for Sustainable Living Program (ESLP) is a student-led organization committed to empowering students to take action in the climate crisis.
 ESLP works to foster co-intentional learning between students, while creating a culture where students can take action.
 We are seeking volunteers to join us in creating environmental education opportunities for fellow students on campus.